 Any citizen may initiate a complaint or compliment on a Sheriff’s Office employee by contacting an on-duty supervisor.
-Supervisors may be contacted at any of the precinct offices or at the Clark County Law Enforcement Center.
-Complaints and compliments may be reported regarding any employee of the Sheriff’s Office including deputies, custody officers or office personnel.
+Supervisors may be contacted at the west precinct office or at the Clark County Law Enforcement Center.
+Complaints and compliments may be reported regarding any employee of the Sheriff’s Office including enforcement deputies or office personnel.

 505 NW 179th Street, Ridgefield, WA

 - Law Enforcement Center - 564.397.2211

 707 West 13th Street, Vancouver, WA

 Citizens may also contact the Internal Affairs Unit directly by calling 564.397.2416; or by emailing the appropriate person below.

 Citizens will be asked to complete a written statement outlining the details of their complaint or compliment.

 Though citizens are encouraged to report concerns, the Sheriff’s Office cautions citizens not to maliciously accuse employees.
 Sustained complaints may adversely affect an employee’s livelihood.
 Sustained malicious accusations could result in civil litigation against the reporting party by the injured employee.
 Your kind consideration is appreciated.

 The Sheriff’s Office defines the categories of complaints as:

 Minor Complaint: A complaint which deals with an officer’s attitude or demeanor.